appwrite/appwrite/README.md

 docker-compose up -d --remove-orphans
 ```

 Once the Docker installation completes, go to http://localhost to access the Appwrite console from your browser.
 Please notice that on non-linux native hosts the server might take a few minutes to start after installation completes.

+For advanced, production and custon installation check out our Docker [enviornemnt variables](/docs/EnviornementVariables.md) docs.

 For complete API documentation, visit [https://appwrite.io/docs](https://appwrite.io/docs)

 ### Changing Port Number